himani19/DS_Project/README.md

 # Input File
 1.Kshemkalyani-singhal<br>
-test.txt and test2.txt are two input files given indexing of nodes start from 0.<br>
+test.txt and test2.txt are two input files given indexing of nodes starting from 0.<br>
 2.Bracha-Toueg<br>
+input.txt is the input file given indexing of nodes starting from 1.